Frequently Asked Questions

 What will I see?

-A variety of night sky objects will be visible.
-Exactly what is offered to view depends upon the time of year and conditions during our session.
-Often, we can view some of the planets that share our solar system.
+A variety of objects will be visible.
+Exactly what is offered to view depends upon the time of year and the seeing conditions during our session.
+Often we can view some of the planets that share our solar system.
 Then, there are the deep sky objects.
 Some of them like nebulae, supernova remnants, stars and star clusters, are within the Milky Way Galaxy while other objects are much more distant.

 What do these objects look like?

-To the human eye, celestial objects appear very different than what one might expect based upon images from the Hubble Space Telescope or books.
+To the human eye, celestial objects appear very different than what you might expect based upon images from the Hubble Space Telescope or books.
 Our vision is not very sensitive to dim objects.
-Deep sky objects like nebulae and other galaxies have a subtle, almost ethereal quality challenging the limits of our perception.
-Planets and many stars on the other hand, will reveal color views and are sure crowd pleasers.
-There is nothing like the thrill of seeing the rings of Saturn in ‘real time’!!
+Deep sky objects like nebulae and other galaxies have a subtle, almost ethereal quality challenging the limits of perception.
+On the other hand, planets and many stars will reveal color views and are sure crowd pleasers.
+There is nothing like the thrill of seeing the rings of Saturn in ‘real time’!

 What kind of equipment do you use?

-My main telescope for night sky tours is a 20 inch (.51 meter) aperture Newtonian reflector.
-It collects over 5,000 times more light than the unaided human eye.
-When pointed straight up, it is taller than most people, but one or two steps up on my sturdy contractor’s ladder brings the eyepiece within easy reach.
+My main telescope for night sky tours is a 20 inch (.51 meter) aperture Newtonian Reflector.
+It collects nearly 10,000 times more light than the unaided human eye.
+Taller than most people when pointed straight up, one or two steps on a sturdy step stool brings the eyepiece within easy reach

 When do the tours start and how long do they last?